- 1The air taken into or expelled from the lungs: I was gasping for breath his breath smelled of garlicMore example sentences

 a breath of fresh air

-- A refreshing change: the company’s no-nonsense attitude is a breath of fresh airMore example sentences
+- • informal A refreshing change: Mike, my present husband, was a breath of fresh airMore example sentences

 - But he was a breath of fresh air because he was brutally honest.

 - In an era in which kids’ films are condescending, this movie is a breath of fresh air.

 - She's like a breath of fresh air and he feels he can talk through his problems with her.